emanguy/rust-rest/doc/architecture_layers.md

 the business logic and the actual implementation detail of connecting to the database as an external data source.
 This decoupling allows for easy swapping of underlying implementations if need be.

-Note that the `persistence` package includes utilities to transform anything that implements the `Debug` and `Display` traits into an `anyhow::Error` called `anyhowify()`.
+Note that the `persistence` module includes utilities to transform anything that implements the `Debug` and `Display` traits into an `anyhow::Error` called `anyhowify()`.
 There are also utilities for extracting the ID of inserted data, such as the `NewId` struct.
 Similarly, `Count` stores the output of the `count()` SQL function.